 Epstein Becker Green provides complete legal support for health care organizations in connection with fraud and abuse compliance, state and federal anti-kickback, self-referral, unfair trade practices, false claims, and secondary payor issues, including:

 - Legal audits conducted of existing contracts and financial relationships

-- Development of strategic legal plans for acquisitions of facilities and practices
+- The development of strategic legal plans for acquisitions of facilities and practices

-- Preparation of legal opinions regarding new financial relationships
+- The preparation of legal opinions regarding new financial relationships

-- Representation of clients who are subjects of preliminary inquiries and formal government investigations
+- Representation of clients that are subjects of preliminary inquiries and formal government investigations

 - Representation before federal and state regulatory agencies